openego/eTraGo/doc/theoretical_background.rst

 .. figure:: images/modelling_concept.png
    :align: center
    :width: 800

+.. _abstand:

 Scenario Variation
 ==================

-Several features were developed to enhance the functionality of eTraGo and allow for scenario variation.
+Several features were developed to enhance the functionality of *eTraGo* and allow for adaptions within the scenarios introduced above.

 * In ‚extendable‘ you can adapt the type of components you want to be optimised in capacity and set upper limits for grid expansion inside Germany and of lines to foreign countries.
-* The ‚extra_functionality‘-argument allows to consider extra constraints like limits for energy imort and export or minimal renewable shares in generation.
+* With ‘foreign_lines‘ you can adapt the foreign lines to be modeled as DC-links (e.g. to avoid loop flows).
 * ‘branch_capacity_factor’ adds a factor to adapt all line capacities in order to consider (n-1) security.
 Because the average number of HV systems is much smaller than the one of eHV lines, you can choose factors for ‘HV’ and ‘eHV’ separately.
+* The ‚extra_functionality‘-argument allows to consider extra constraints like limits for energy imort and export or minimal renewable shares in generation.
 * The ‘load_shedding’-argument is used for debugging complex grids in order to avoid infeasibilities.
 It introduces a very expensive generator at each bus to meet the demand.
 When optimising storage units and grid expansion without limiting constraints, the need for load shedding should not be existent.
-* With ‘foreign_lines‘ you can adapt the foreign lines to be modeled as DC-links (e.g. to avoid loop flows).

 Complexity Reduction